 Q: Can I find out more about the experiences of previous internships at the organization I'm interested in?

-A: At the bottom of each internship description, look for links to posts on the Out West blog written by earlier summer interns at the same organization.
+A: At the bottom of each internship description, look for links to posts on the Out West blog written by previous summer interns at the same organization.

 Q: Are the internships paid?

-Q: What does it mean "housing and transportation are the responsibility of the intern"?
+Q: What does it mean that "housing and transportation are the responsibility of the intern"?